 Plaza de San Francisco is next to Havana’s harbor and boasts a colonial church-turned-museum, decorative fountains, quirky art galleries, and many high-end restaurants.

-If you are a fan of museums, don’t miss the Cuban art wing of the Museo de Arte Contemporaneo or Museum of Contemporary Art nearby.
+If you are a fan of museums, don’t miss the Cuban art wing of the Museo de Arte Contemporaneo or the Museum of Contemporary Art nearby.

 Other tried and true paladares in the area include “Paladar de Mercaderes” and “O’Reilly’s,” a little touristy but a lot of fun with good music and strong drinks.

 Related Article: The Best Things To Do In Cuba

 Your next best option for where to stay is in the Centro Habana neighborhood.
 This neighborhood borders the Malecon, the Havana seawall, on one side.
 This is another must-see, iconic Havana location.

 Commonly referred to as Havana’s living room, the Malecon is where the citizens of Havana pour out in the evenings to enjoy the ocean breeze, meet, share a bottle of smooth Cuban rum and play music.
 Don’t be surprised if a spontaneous dance party erupts while you are there and you are swept away by the infectious rhythms.